elegantdevelopment/aws-cdk-dynamodb-seeder/README.md

 ## Versioning

-We will *attempt* to align the version of this package with [AWS CDK], but always check our release descriptions for compatibility.
+We will *attempt* to align the major and minor version of this package with [AWS CDK], but always check our release descriptions for compatibility.

 ## Internals